Updated: Jun 29

 Create templates: Templates are a must with online communication!
 If you send the same type of email often, create a template to save manually retyping.
 Various software is available to do this, such as Mail Template.
 Examples of template users are professors that must frequently respond to student requests for extensions or managers who must frequently redirect inquiries to the correct department.

 In researching for this article, I learned an enormous amount about email management.
 But, as those of us with ADHD know, it's one thing to know what you're supposed to do something, and it's quite another to actually do it.
 Together, let's try to implement at least a few of the strategies above and keep moving towards getting on top of our emails.
-If you need support with this schedule, try talking to one of our ADHD coaches for personalised strategies.

 Take care, I'll write again soon.